data-forge/data-forge-indicators/README.md

 An uptrend is defined as a series of higher troughs.

 A downtrend is defined as a series of lower peaks.

+## Slope

+Use the `slope` function to measure the slope of the line segments